 “More than ever, the illicit trafficking and marketing of antiquities is putting at risk the preservation and valorization of cultural heritage.
 Addressing such relevant issues in the cultural context of Mesoamerica, this book provides fresh insights for understanding illegal or debatable treatment of cultural heritage.”—Davide Domenici, author of The Aztecs: History and Treasures of an Ancient Civilization

-Informed by the fields of anthropology, economics, law, and criminology, contributors critically analyze past practices of research and collecting in Central American countries.
+Pre-Columbian artifacts are among the most popular items on the international antiquities market, yet it is becoming increasingly difficult to monitor these items as public, private, and digital sales proliferate.
+This timely volume explores past, current, and future policies and trends concerning the sales and illicit movement of artifacts from Mesoamerica to museums and private collections.
+Informed by the fields of anthropology, economics, law, and criminology, contributors critically analyze practices of research and collecting in Central American countries.
 They assess the circulation of looted and forged artifacts on the art market and in museums and examine government and institutional policies aimed at fighting trafficking.
 They also ask if and how scholars can use materials removed from their context to interpret the past.

 Cara G. Tremain is an instructor in the Department of Sociology and Anthropology at Langara College.
 Donna Yates is lecturer in antiquities trafficking and art crime at the Scottish Centre for Crime and Justice Research at the University of Glasgow.